 Before Tesla became the go to brand in the EV world, most people knew electric vehicles by one name alone- Nissan leaf.
-The car is still going strong in most countries but has recently begun to show its age, (especially after introduction of newer competition) which is obvious because the Japanese manufacturer hasn’t done any major design update since its launch.
+The car is still going strong in most countries but has recently begun to show its age, which is obvious because the Japanese manufacturer hasn’t done any major design update since its launch.

 2018 Nissan Leaf – EV Veteran